chalmersproject/chalmers-website/src/pages/projects/chalmerscards/index.md

 Most of the folks I talked to didn't own a computer!
 Theft is unfortunately very common while sleeping in shelters and rough on the street.
 So valuable items like smartphones can be very impermanent.
 Some of the people I talked to went as far as to describe themselves as "tech-illiterate".

-> Getting on the internet is a real chore when you don't own a computer.

 </article>